-First, we assume that for a set of corpora of text $T$ there is a universe of senses $S_T$, that holds all the senses for that corpus.
-Given an alphabet $\alpha$, we define $\mathcal{S}$ as a function that takes a string of the closure $\alpha$ where $\alpha^*=V$ (the vocabulary) and returns a subset of $S_T$.
-For instance, given a word $w \in V$ and a corpus $t \in T$ , the subset of senses $S(w,t)$ for the universe of senses ($S_t$) of the word $w$ in this corpus is the following:
+We build our formalization by posing the meaning of a word as a set of senses, i.e., glosses, inspired by \citet[p.~194]{HockJoseph2019Semantic}, and define all constructions in set theory.
+First, we assume that for a set of text corpora $T$, there is a universe of senses $S_T$ that holds all senses for these corpora.
+Given an alphabet $\alpha$, we define $\mathcal{S}$ as a function that takes a string from the Kleene closure of $\alpha$, where $\alpha^*=V$ (the possible vocabulary), and returns a subset of $S_T$.
+For instance, given a word $w \in V$ and a corpus $t \in T$, the subset of senses $\mathcal{S}(w,t)$ for the universe of senses ($S_t$) of the word $w$ in this corpus is: